-Further details of business operations are included in the Chair and Managing Director's report section of the Annual report.
+Further details of business operations are included in the Chair and Managing Director's report.

 Financial position

 At the year end, Australian Ethical's net assets are \$6,844,431.
 The company has no debt and is generating positive returns and cash flow.